momentum-mod/blog/content/posts/changelog/0.10.0/index.md

 - Defrag changes:
 	- Added Defrag modifier bonuses.
 These bonuses can add any combination of the following modifiers to a map: haste, slick, damage boost, rockets, plasma gun, and BFG.
  	- Added overbounce zones.
 These zones allow the player to overbounce while inside of their volume.
+  	- Updated start zones to allow the player to pre-run inside of their volumes.
+This means the player can bhop or use rockets to gain speed inside of the zone, but their timer doesn't start until they leave the zone.
 - Sticky Jump changes:
 	- New knockback mode for stickybombs, which cancels all knockback taken during the tick if stickybomb damage would exceed 175.
 Off by default, controlled by the `mom_sj_cancel_lethal_knockback` ConVar.
  	- `mom_sj_buffer_window` ConVar to control the stickybomb launcher attack buffer.